BryanImaralu/2020_5bi_team2_Imaralu/docs/User guide.md

 5 Troubleshooting.................7

-# 1Introduction
+# 1 Introduction

 The Golden Boy PCTO application allows users a simple interface to access company information from their Spaggiari account and from any device.
 This document will provide instructions for using the application to view its functionality.

-# 2Quick Start Guide
+# 2 Quick Start Guide

 1. Enter Goldenpcto.000webhostapp.com in URL bar.
 The login screen will be brought up.